 I speak on behalf of HubSpot 50 times a year, and often when I mention "blogging" to my audience, people's eyes glaze over.
 They think of blogging as a structured and difficult way of writing a college essay — and writing is up there with public speaking on the list of things that people hate and fear.

 But blogging is really just a conversation, and a blog topic can be as simple as answering the standard questions about your product that you do every day, such as "The Beginner's Guide to [Common Business Challenge]" and "X Things You Need to Know About [Business Area]."

-Everyone agrees that referrals are effective, but for some reason it's hard to implement it effectively.
+Everyone agrees that a referral collection strategy is effective, but for some reason, it's hard to implement one effectively.
 You can follow the seven steps below to get started: